-The armed conflict in Ukraine that has been ongoing since the end of February 2022 and the global geopolitical turbulence and economic downturn with increased inflation and interest rates have had some impact on engcon during the year, primarily connected to disruptions in the supply chain with longer lead times.
+engcon is, by way of its operations, exposed to various risks that may give rise to variations in earnings and cash flow.
+Significant risks and uncertainties include industry and market risks, operational risks and financial risks.
+The uncertainty related to the prevailing external and economic situation with high inflation, interest-rate hikes, currency effects and geopolitical turbulence with an increasing amount of armed conflicts entailed some impact for engcon during the year.
 The situation in the external environment could result in continued rising prices for raw materials, energy, components and freight, and as a result, reduced demand for our products.
 The company is monitoring developments closely and the potential consequences, particularly with regard to access to certain raw materials and components.
 With all due respect for the global situation, the outlook is positive for our market and for engcon.
-For more information, see risks and uncertainties on page 38.
+For more information, see risks and uncertainties on page 40.